26 Sep An Expert’s Advice for Starting a Career in Cybersecurity

 IS Security Engineer

 Information System Security Engineer is among the highest paid professionals in cybersecurity.
 The position fetches a net salary ranging between $90,000 and $150,000.
 The IS Security Engineer is responsible for determining system security requirements in an organization.
-Their job is to design the security infrastructure and determine the appropriate resources that will align with existing functionalities in an organization.
+Their job is to design the security infrastructure and determine the appropriate resources to align with existing functionalities in an organization.
 To become a fully-fledged ISSE, you should acquire certifications such as the Information System Security Engineering Professional (ISSEP).

 Organizations seeking to look into their vulnerabilities daily should hire full-time experts.
-If you decide to become a Penetration Tester, you can seek employment in an organization an employee or consultant.
+If you decide to become a Penetration Tester, you can seek employment in an organization as an employee or consultant.
 The average salary in the market ranged between $80,000 and $130,000.
-With the increasing demand of the role, the rates are bound to increase.
+With the increasing demand for the role, the rates are bound to increase.

 Network Security Analyst

-A Network Security Analyst lists as one of the highest-paying jobs in the industry, attracting a net annual salary of $90,000 and $150,000.
+A Network Security Analyst lists one of the highest-paying jobs in the industry, attracting a net annual salary of $90,000 and $150,000.
 The main role of a Network Security Analyst includes designing, implementing, and maintaining computer information systems.
 They monitor networks to detect suspicious activities and take precautionary measures to defend the networks.

-The Bureau of Labor Statistics predicts that the Network Security Analyst has reported the highest growth with the employment rates expected to be 18% by 2024.
+The Bureau of Labor Statistics predicts that the Network Security Analyst has reported the highest growth, with the employment rates expected to be 18% by 2024.
 If you want to enhance your competitive advantage in the market, you can advance us IT kills by acquiring Privacy certification such as CIPP and CIPT.

 A cybersecurity analyst is an information security analyst with the mandate of protecting the use of cyberspace from potential cyber-attacks.
-A cybersecurity Analyst plans, implements and monitors security measures such as malware, denial-of-service attacks, viruses, and hacks, on a company’s website and computer networks.
+A cybersecurity Analyst plans, implements, and monitors security measures such as malware, denial-of-service attacks, viruses, and hacks, on a company’s website and computer networks.